| The

 In 1854 Samuel Beckles reported finding a number of three-toed footprints in the Weald formation of the Isle of Wight.
 They looked like bird tracks, but Beckles did not rule out the possibility that they may be those of dinosaurs.

-Beckles later found the hind limb of a young iguanodon on the Isle of Wight, and showed it to Richard Owen.
-The foot bones were decidedly three-toed and the same size as the previously discovered footprints.
-In 1858 Owen connected the limb with the footprints, in Monograph on the Fossil Reptilia of the Wealden Formation Part IV.
-No longer could we assume that three-toed footprints belonged to birds.
+Beckles later found the hind limb of a young Iguanodon on the Isle of Wight, and showed it to Richard Owen.
+The bones were three-toed and the same size as the previously discovered footprints.

 "On the ornithoidichnites of the Wealden" Quarterly Journal of the Geological Society of London, vol 10 (1854) pp 456-464.
 S.H.Beckles